Azure/azure-sdk-for-android/sdk/communication/azure-communication-chat/README.md

 // The message priority level, such as 'NORMAL' or 'HIGH', if null (i.e. not specified),
 // 'NORMAL' will be set.
 final ChatMessagePriority priority = ChatMessagePriority.HIGH;
-//  The model to pass to update method.
+//  The model to pass to the update method.
 UpdateChatMessageRequest message = new UpdateChatMessageRequest()
     .setContent(content)
     .setPriority(priority);